SwissDataScienceCenter/renku-python/docs/how-to-guides/hpc.rst

 Renku CLI supports various backends for executing workflows.
 Currently, there are two different providers are implemented, namely ``cwltool`` and ``toil``.
+:ref:`provider` documents gives a more detailed description of how to implement your own workflow provider.

 The default all workflows are executed by the ``cwltool`` provider, that basically exports the workflow to CWL and then uses `cwltool <https://github.com/common-workflow-language/cwltool>`_